Expected Schedule for Prenatal Testing

 Quad screen is a “screening” genetic test.
 It will tell you if your baby is at increased risk for Down syndrome, trisomy 18 or neural tube defects.
 It is a one-time blood test that is done sometime during this time of your pregnancy.
 It is about 85 percent predictive.

 Amniocentesis is an optional “diagnostic” genetic test that will tell you the chromosomal analysis and neural tube information on your baby.
 It is done by sampling the amniotic fluid around your baby.

 Survey ultrasound is done around this time of your pregnancy for a “head to toe” look at your baby and the placenta.
 All the organs and limbs of the baby will be assessed to ensure your child is growing normally.

 Glucose test and blood count will be rechecked at this time.
-The glucose test takes 1 hour.
+The glucose test takes one hour.
 You eat normally the day of the test.
 When you arrive for your visit, you will be given a glucose “cocktail” to drink.
-Once you have finished the drink, you may not eat, chew gum or drink anything for 1 hour.
+Once you have finished the drink, you may not eat, chew gum or drink anything for one hour.
 You will then get a “timed” blood test.
 We advise you have a visit between the start and finish of this test for the best time management.

 28- 32 weeks